 One of the greatest and intrinsic advantages that you have is your mind.
 It's your greatest weapon.
 The secondary advantage is physical skill developed with effective training and the use of an equalizer.
 Today, the women at Citi learned just that during the Radius Factor Personal Protection 101 and Tactical Flashlight training seminar.

 Self-protection training is about problem solving within a defined context, not just physical force.
-Effective mindset, an informed awareness, assessing and maneuvering environments are core objectives of our training.
-When developing simple and dynamic physical skill to utilize tools through effective methods of training, not only is it accomplished in a very short amount of time but the training goes a long way as well.
+An effective mindset, informed awareness, assessing and maneuvering environments are an integral part of Radius Factor training.
+When developing simple and dynamic physical skill to utilize tools through effective methods of training, not only is it accomplished in a very short amount of time but the training goes a long way.